purpleteam-labs/purpleteam-docs/local/local-workflow.md

 # local workflow

-Make sure you have been through the [set-up](/local/local-setup.md) page and followed all the steps before working through this workflow page.
+Make sure you have been through the `local` [set-up](/local/local-setup) page and followed all the steps before working through this workflow page.

 # Emulating the AWS Lambda service